Cisco-Talos/clamav-documentation/src/faq/faq-cvd.md

 ## I can't wait for you to update the database!
 I need to use the new signature NOW!

 No problem, save your own signatures in a text file with the appropriate extension (see [our signature writing documentation](../manual/Signatures.md) for more information).
-Put the signature file in the same directory where the `.cvd` files are located.
+Put the signature files in the same directory where the `.cvd` files are located.
+This is typically `/usr/local/share/clamav` or `/var/lib/clamav`.
 ClamAV will load it after the official `.cvd` files.
-You do not need to sign the `.db` file.
+You do not need to sign your custom database files.

-## Can I download the virusdb manually?
+## Can I download the virus database manually?

-This practice is discouraged, please use either FreshClam or CvdUpdate to update your definitions.
-Please check out our [FreshClam FAQ](faq-freshclam.md) and our [Private Mirror Documentation](../appendix/CvdPrivateMirror.md) for further information and links to CvdUpdate.
+This practice is discouraged, please use either FreshClam or CVDUpdate to update your definitions.
+Please check out our [FreshClam FAQ](faq-freshclam.md) and our [Private Mirror Documentation](../appendix/CvdPrivateMirror.md) for further information and links to CVDUpdate.

 ## I am getting error codes such as 403, 429, etc when FreshClam (or other update system) attempts to download updates